ayffin/ayffin.github.io/about.md

 Hi, I'm Aifi.

-I'm a fullstack developer from New York.
-I specialize in web and app design, front end development, user experience,
+I'm a fullstack web developer from New York.
+I specialize in web and app design, front end development, user experience.
+Some languages I frequently find myself using include HTML5, CSS3, JavaScript (jQuery, Angular.js)and ruby.
+I am always passionate about learning new things.

-Seeking to be inspired, to envision the unlikely, to work hard for things that are worth it, and to be surrounded by those who bring out the best in me.